gabrielecossutta/BlackJack/README.md

 ● Let the dealer draw additional cards until their hand exceeds 21.

-## Compared to the full game, some differences in rules/simplifications:
+## Compared to the full game, there are some differences in rules/simplifications
 ● Players do not see any of your cards.
 The "AI" behind the players is super simple, above 15 points the AI player has x % of wanting another card".

 ● No betting part and its rules. it just determine who wins